Deepfakes in the Workplace: How Synthetic Media Improves Life at the Office

 It is not easy for an ordinary user to distinguish between the edited video and the real one.

 Many people believe that spreading false information, invading privacy, and ruining someone’s reputation are just minor consequences of what deepfakes may eventually lead to.
 Luckily, things are not this simple.
+With the rise of deepfake maker tools, there is a growing awareness of the potential dangers associated with manipulated media and a concerted effort to develop safeguards against misuse.

 To help better understand the impact of deepfake technology, Linkedin Learning has produced a course about synthetic media called “Understanding the Impact of Deepfake Videos'', aimed at providing a comprehensive overview of deepfakes.